dropseed/plain/bolt-work/README.md

 If an `NGROK_SUBDOMAIN` env variable is set then this will run `ngrok http <runserver_port> --subdomain <subdomain>`.
 Note that [ngrok](https://ngrok.com/download) will need to be installed on your system already (however you prefer to do that).

+### Celery

+If a `CELERY_APP` env variable is set, then an autoreloading celery worker will be started automatically.

 ## Debugging